mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 1. Edit the Button #1 text (primary) field.
 You can also use the **[!UICONTROL Personalization]** icon to define content and personalization data.

-1. Choose your **[!UICONTROL Interact event]** which will define your button's action after users interacted with it.
+1. Choose your **[!UICONTROL Interact event]** which defines your button's action after users interacted with it.

 1. Enter your web URL or deeplink in the **[!UICONTROL Target]** field.